Truck Accident

 Occasionally, it may be challenging to identify the at-fault party.
 At first glance, the driver changing lanes is the most likely culprit.
 However, it is possible that both drivers were merging into the same lane simultaneously.
 In these cases, blind spots or wide turns can cause an accident rather than a lane change.

 Whatever the situation, if someone you know gets injured in an improper lane change accident involving a truck, they may be able to recover damages with the help of an attorney.
-If you live in the Modesto area or anywhere in Northern California, a Modesto personal injury lawyer from our team can help.
+If you live in the Modesto area or anywhere in Northern California, a Modesto trucking accident lawyer from our team can help.

 In this article, we’ll provide information that may help victims understand improper lane changes, what causes them, and how to pursue compensation.